 Depending on the type of material used for your home’s siding, you may only have to paint your house every 10, 15, or even 20 years.
-That’s a long time to live with your paint color choices, so you want to get it right.
-A designer can help you make the decision.
+That’s a long time to live with your paint color choices, so you want to get your home’s exterior right.
+A designer can help you make the decision, and home improvement professionals and homeowners alike have benefited from home design specialists.
 However, you can make it on your own fairly easily if you know what you want and understand a bit about color theory.

 1. Nice and Neutral

 Neutral colors are those colors that don’t belong to any specific color group like blue, red, or yellow.
-Neutral colors include white, cream, beige, gray, and brown.
-While neutral colors can be light or dark, they are often universal, meaning they can go with any color in the rainbow.
+Neutral colors can include white (bright white, off-white), cream, beige, taupe, gray, greige and brown.
+While neutral colors can be light or dark, they are often universal, meaning they can go with any color in the rainbow, and allow some interesting accent color possibilities.

 You should choose neutral colors for the exterior of your home if you want your home to look clean, simple, and classy.
 Neutral colors are also a great idea if you want to make other areas of your home stand out, such as your landscaping or entryway.
-Some examples of an exterior neutral palette include dove grey with white trim or beige with ivory trim.
+Neutral colors also go with many different shades of roof shingles and gutter colors.
+Some examples of an exterior neutral palette include dove grey with white trim or beige with ivory trim and neutral front door colors.

 2. Classic and Timeless